Northern Norway: Geography

 Troms county has surprising greenery for the latitude, and the inner waterways and fjords are lined with birch forests, and further inland there are extensive pine forests and highlands around the rivers Målselva and Reisaelva.
 Big islands like Senja, Kvaløya and Ringvassøya have green, forested interiors and a barren, mountainous coastline, with smaller islands offshore.
 The Lyngen Alps are the highest mountains of the area, rising to 1833 m, an area of glaciers and waterfalls.
-The 269 m Mollisfossen waterfall in Nordreisa is the highest waterfall in the north, while Målselvfossen is Norway's national waterfall.
+The 269 m Mollisfossen waterfall in Nordreisa Municipality is the highest waterfall in the north, while Målselvfossen is Norway's national waterfall.

 Finnmark county has fjords and glaciers in the far southwest, and the northwestern coasts are characterized by big islands, like Sørøya and Seiland.
-The inland is covered by Finnmarksvidda, a relatively barren plateau about 300 to 400 m high, with many lakes and rivers like Alta-Kautokeino and Tana/Deatnu.
+The inland is covered by Finnmarksvidda, a relatively barren plateau about 300 to 400 m high, with many lakes and rivers like Alta-Kautokeino and Tana-Deatnu.
 Even at this latitude, pine forests grow naturally in lowland areas inland.
 East of Honningsvåg, there are no islands protecting the barren coasts that rise directly up from the sea.
 The landscape towards the Russian border is comparatively flat.
 Knivskjellodden on the island of Magerøya marks the northern end of Europe; tourism is directed to the much more accessible (and dramatic) North Cape, whereas Kinnarodden on the Nordkinn Peninsula is the northernmost point of Europe's mainland.
 Finnmark is situated north of northernmost Finland, and to the east Norway has a 196 km border with Russia.